Responsible travel

 Go midweek, and go early

-• Tuesday through Thursday in these towns feels like a different place.
-Same trail, same market, a tenth of the crowd.
+• Tuesday through Thursday in these towns is a different planet.
+Same Tepozteco trail, same Cholula tunnels, same Valle lakefront, and a tenth of the people.
+Small restaurants actually have time to cook for you.

-• If it has to be a weekend, arrive by 9 am and leave by early afternoon, before the day-trip wave lands.
+• If it has to be a weekend, arrive by 9 am and be heading out by early afternoon, before the day-trip wave lands around midday.
+You get the town at its best and you free up the road on your way out.

 Spend where it stays

-• Hire a local guide for the pyramid or the trail if you want one.
+• Hire a local guide for the pyramid, the tunnels, or the trail if you want the story behind the stones.
+It is direct income and you learn more.

 Leave it intact

 • Pack out your trash.
-Bins overflow fast on busy days.
+Bins overflow fast on busy days, and these towns do not have the collection budget for the weekend surge.
+Carry a bag out.

 The short version

-Pick a weekday, get there early, take the bus if you can, and spend your money on food, guides, and makers inside the town.
-Do that and Tepoztlán, Cholula, and Valle de Bravo stay worth visiting, for you and for the people who never get to leave.
+Pick a Tuesday through Thursday, get there by 9 am, take the bus from Taxqueña, TAPO, or Observatorio instead of adding a car, and spend your money on food, guides, and makers inside the town rather than on gas and parking.
+Do that and Tepoztlán, Cholula, and Valle de Bravo stay worth visiting, for you and for the people who live there and never get to leave when the weekend crowd rolls in.